T. Krämer et.al., DESY

 The heart of the reconstruction package are the Marlin processors which hold the different modules of algorithms to get tracks and clusters from the simulated data.
 This section is meant to give a short introduction to the different processors currently available.
 More detailed information, especially about the usage of the modules and their steering parameters can be obtained in the API documentation, which can be build together with MarlinReco using Doxygen [22].

 There are digitisation algorithms available for the TPC and the calorimeters.
-The TPC digitisation converts a SimTrackerHit to a TrackerHit by smearing in $r-\phi$ and $z$ direction.
+The TPC digitisation converts a SimTrackerHit to a TrackerHit by smearing in and direction.

 The calorimeter digitiser processor takes a SimCalorimeterHit and produces a CalorimeterHit.
 The simulated energy depositions in the active layers of the calorimeters are converted into physical energy.
 This is done by taking into account the sampling fractions of the electromagnetic and hadronic calorimeters (ECAL, HCAL).